ddwalk77/FDIP/README.md

 ally requiring the fastest response time, resources must be readily available.
 Resources include human resources and equipment.
-All incidents are logged by responding first responders through the National Fire Incident Reporting System by each fire company and some larger municipalities have made this information readily available through their city website.
+All incidents are logged by responding first responders through the National Fire Incident Reporting System for each fire company and some larger municipalities have made this information readily available through their city website.

 - ### Goals of this Research